agnesoft/agdb/docs/queries.md

 The result will contain:

-- number of key-value pairs (properties) inserted (NOT number of elements affected)
+- number of key-value pairs (properties) inserted
 - empty list of elements

 ## Remove